AlibabaCloudDocs/icms_mqtt/intl.en-US/Pricing/Product series and pricing.md

 **Note**

 -   The billing cycle is one day, that is, the number of messages in the 24 hours from 00:00 of the previous day is counted in the daily bill.
--   The number of sent and received messages counts only messages that are sent and received directly through MQ for MQTT, excluding messages directly sent and received through RocketMQ.
+-   The number of sent and received messages counts only messages that are sent and received directly through MQ for MQTT, excluding messages directly sent and received through MQ.
 -   If messages with QoS = 1 and cleanSession = false are not pushed successfully, they are stored as offline messages for retrying.
 Offline message storage is also considered as one push call.
 -   Each message is treated as a basic billing unit in the calculation of the number of sent and received messages.
 Messages in different transmission quality levels specified in a specific protocol are counted with a corresponding multiplication ratio in billing.